The SPROG family of DCC devices

 SPROG II can set all the sound options in the sound decoders by setting CVs, but not replace the sounds themselves.

-Will SPROG II work with BLI Blueline decoders?
+Will SPROG work with BLI Blueline decoders?

 Clear the checkbox for other decoders, as Blueline mode may be slower on other types.

-Will SPROG II work with QSI decoders?
+Will SPROG work with QSI decoders?

-Will SPROG II work with MRC decoders?
+Will SPROG work with MRC decoders?

-Yes, SPROG II supports CV programming and readback for MRC decoders.
+Yes, SPROG supports CV programming and readback for MRC decoders.
 Some MRC decoders seem to indicate that programming does not work, showing "no loco detected (301)" errors; check this by reading back the values - it usually did work correctly, but the acknowledgement was not clear, and so not recognized by the SPROG.

 What about other sound decoders?